magic-YuanTian/Selective-Prompt-Anchoring/README.md

 ## 📝 Input Formats

 Our code supports multiple input formats, allowing developers to conveniently represent anchors in prompts or messages.
 Developers can use inline paired tags, `<anchor> </anchor>`, or a global anchor list to denote anchored text.
-They can also work with chat messages in a list, following OpenAI API standards, or simply use a prompt string.
+They can also work with chat messages in a list, following the [OpenAI API standard](https://huggingface.co/docs/text-generation-inference/en/messages_api), or simply use a prompt string.

 ### 1️⃣ Single String with Global Anchors